JamesSundstrom/JamesSundstrom.github.io/README.md

-# Programs for Math 4370
+# Computer Science teaching

-This site hosts programs that were created for Math 4370, in Fall 2025.
+This site hosts websites that were created for my advanced computer science courses (Math 4370 in Fall 2025 and Math 4300 in Fall 2026).

+# Math 4300

+Under construction.
+Lecture notes will be published here as they are written.

+# Math 4370

+I created two interactive websites for Math 4370:

 ## Calculator
 A simple four-function calculator